Near-critical spanning forests and renormalization: Technical estimates and proofs

 \end{lem}

-The proof of this result will be based on the one hand on Result \ref {ELN2}, and on the other hand on the following simple estimate from \cite {Ben}: Consider an UST $\T$ in a discrete domain $\Omega \subseteq \Z^2$ containing $B(3L)$, with arbitrary boundary conditions.
-Let us call $K$ the maximal number of paths one can find in $\T \cap (B(3L) \setminus B(L))$ that touch both circles $\partial B(L)$ to $\partial B(3L)$ and that are not only disjoint but also disconnected in $B(3L) \setminus B(L)$.

-\begin{res}[Consequence of Theorem 2.2 in \cite{Ben}] There exists a universal constant C (independent of $L$, $\Omega$ and the boundary conditions) such that $\E(K) < C$. \end{res}

-\begin{proof}[Proof of Lemma \ref{ALN}.]
-Let us first explain why it suffices to prove the result in the case where $\Omega = B(N)$ with free boundary conditions.
-Note that (for whatever $\Omega$ and boundary conditions), when ${\mathcal A} (L,N)$ occurs, then one of the following two scenarios happens: \begin {itemize} \item Two branches of the UST that cross the annulus are joined in the UST inside of $B(L)$. \item Two branches of the dual UST that cross the annulus are joined in the UST inside of $B(L)$. \end {itemize} (it may happen that the two events occur simultaneously if there are more than four disjoint crossings).
-Hence, by symmetry and duality, we just have to evaluate the probability of the first event.
-But the stochastic coupling and monotonicity for USTs in different domains shows that the probability of this event is maximal (among all domains and boundary conditions) on the ball $B(N)$ with free boundary conditions on its boundary $\partial B(N)$.

-By considering now the dual tree, we want to bound the probability that, for an UST in $B(N)$ with wired boundary conditions, there exist two disjoint branches of the tree that joint $\partial B(L)$ to the outer wired boundary $\partial B(N)$.
-Since the branch $\g$ of the tree from the origin to the boundary is always a branch that crosses the annulus, we see that we are actually are after the probability that there exists another branch in the UST $\T$ (with wired boundary conditions) that stays disjoint from $\g$ and crosses the annulus from $\partial B(L)$ to $\partial B(N)$.
+\begin{proof}[Proof of Lemma \ref{ALN}] It is clearly sufficient to focus on the case where $L < N /10$ say (choosing also $C \ge 10$ at the end will then ensure that the statement holds for all $L \le N$).
+Note that (for whatever $\Omega$ and boundary conditions), when ${\mathcal A}(L,N)$ occurs, then at least one of the following two events occur: \begin {itemize} \item There exists a branch of the UST that crosses the annulus twice: a part of this branch starts from $\partial B(N)$, reaches $\partial B(L)$ and then hits $\partial B(N)$ again. \item There exists a branch of the dual UST that crosses the annulus twice: a part of this branch starts from $\partial B(N)$, reaches $\partial B(L)$ and then hits $\partial B(N)$ again. \end {itemize} By duality, it is enough to evaluate the probability of the first event, which we call ${\mathcal A}'(L,N)$.
+We then can note that the monotone coupling of USTs with different boundary conditions and in different domains shows that the probability of ${\mathcal A}'(L,N)$ is maximal (among all domains and boundary conditions, but for fixed $L$ and $N$) for the ball $B(N)$ with free boundary conditions on $\partial B(N)$.
+By then considering its dual configuration again, this means that it is sufficient to bound the probability that, for a UST in $B(N)$ with wired boundary conditions, there exists two disjoint branches of the tree that join $\partial B(L)$ to the outer wired boundary $\partial B(N)$.